-Partic ulars For the year ended March 31, 2021 For the year ended March 31, 2020 a) Amount used as the numerator Profit after tax attributable to equity shareholders (Rs. in Lakhs) 96.18 129.58 b) Weighted average number of equity shares used as the denominator (Nos.)
+Particulars For the year ended March 31, 2021 For the year ended March 31, 2020 a) Amount used as the numerator Profit after tax attributable to equity shareholders (Rs. in Lakhs) 96.18 129.58 b) Weighted average number of equity shares used as the denominator (Nos.)
 36,48,300 36,48,300 c) Nominal value of share (in Rs.)
 10.00 10.00 d) Earnings per share (Basic and Diluted) (in Rs.)
 2.64 3.55

-34 Contingent liabilities not provided for in respect of:
+34 Contingent liabilities not provided for in respect of :

-Partic ulars For the year ended March 31, 2021 For the year ended March 31, 2020 a) Employees and ex-employ st the company not acknowledged as debts: a) Emp oloyees and ex-employees related matters : i) Matters pending in Labour Court / Civil Court / High Court for reinstatement of service / recovery of salary 10.00 10.00 ii) Demand for discontinuing of contract system and for differential wages - - b) i) Sales Tax: For non-receipt of C Forms and non-acceptance of Company's claim of certain sales as exempt sales in respect of assessment years 2016-2017, 2017-2018 (upto June 2017) - - ii) Service Tax: In respect of matters where the Company has received favourable orders / partial relief from the First Appellate authorities but the Central Excise and Customs Department is pursuing further with higher Appellate authorities (excluding the matters if not ultimately allowed would be allowed in the following assessment years). - -
+Partio Particulars Claims against the company not acknowledged as debts: For the year ended March 31, 2021 For the year ended March 31, 2020 Clain a) Emp loyees and ex-employees related matters : i) Matters pending in Labour Court / Civil Court / High Court for reinstatement of service / recovery of salary 10.00 10.00 ii) Demand for discontinuing of contract system and for differential wages - - b) i) Sales Tax : For non-receipt of C Forms and non-acceptance of Company's claim of certain sales as exempt sales in respect of assessment years 2016-2017, 2017-2018 (upto June 2017) - - ii) Service Tax : In respect of matters where the Company has received favourable orders / partial relief from the First Appellate authorities but the Central Excise and Customs Department is pursuing further with higher Appellate authorities (excluding the matters if not ultimately allowed would be allowed in the following assessment years). -

-Particulars iii) Excise Dut Particulars For the year ended March 31, 2021 For the year ended March 31, 2020 iii) Excise Duty: In respect of matters decided against the Company for which the Company is in appeal with higher authorities - - c) Inco me Tax : i) In respect of matters decided against the Company for which the Company is in appeal with higher authorities.
+Partic Particulars For the year ended March 31, 2021 For the year endec March 31, 2020 iii) Excise Duty : In respect of matters decided against the Company for which the Company is in appeal with higher authorities - - c) Inco me Tax : i) In respect of matters decided against the Company for which the Company is in appeal with higher authorities.
 0.12 0.12 ii) In respect of matters where the Company has received favourable orders / partial relief from the First Appellate authorities but the Income Tax Department is pursuing further with higher Appellate authorities (excluding the matters if not ultimately allowed would be allowed in the following assessment years). - -

-35 Contracts on capital account:
+35 cts on capital account :